siyangbi/nodedock/README.md

 `docker-machine run hello-world`

-if doesn't show hello from docker then try the following commond
+if doesn't show hello from docker then try the following command

     `eval "$(docker-machine env default)"`